Wenjing0916/Wenjing0916.github.io/index.md

 I have a diverse background in social science, engineering, and data science, enabling quantitative analysis while gaining insights into social phenomena and human behavior in urban environments.

 I thrive on cross-disciplinary exploration and have a strong passion for acquiring new knowledge.
-I hope to collaborate with researchers from various disciplines to address complex scientific challenges and achieve comprehensive research results in the future.
+I hope to collaborate with researchers from various fields to address complex scientific challenges and achieve comprehensive research results in the future.

 Currently, I am seeking a Ph.D. position for Fall 2024, and I believe my multidisciplinary background can offer fresh insights to your lab.